About

 Somatic Experiencing Practitioner

-I'm a queer and transmasculine therapist with a background in individual, couple, and family therapy.
-I received a Master’s Degree in Marriage and Family Therapy from Colorado State University in 2007, where I was grounded in Feminist Theory and Family Systems approaches.
+I am a queer and transmasculine therapist with a background in individual, couple, and family therapy.
+I earned a Master’s Degree in Marriage and Family Therapy from Colorado State University in 2007.
+I received a useful grounding in Feminist and Family Systems therapies, as well as a big appreciation for connecting with the natural world.